jamiemccrindle/axax/README.md

 Async iterators are a useful way to handle asynchronous streams.
 This library adds a number of utility methods similar to those found in lodash, underscore or Ramda.

+# es5 vs esnext

+Axax contains both transpiled es5 code as well as esnext code, the difference being that esnext uses the native for await syntax.
+In nodejs 10.x that gives approximately a 40% speedup.

 # Examples

 ## fromEvents